-This brings us to a second important misconception: the belief that workman’s compensation claims are the only recourse for workers injured on the job and in search of a just settlement.
-Oregon industrial accident law applies to any accident in which a third party or a contracted party bears some responsibility for the injury.
-Such situations often involve negligence on the part of others: for example, faulty or defective equipment or improper maintenance carried out by an outside vendor.
-Any situation, in short, in which the fault lies not with you or your employer but with a third party qualifies as an Oregon industrial accident.
-When the injured worker is working as or for a sub-contractor liability can also extend upwards to the primary contractor, since it is the primary contractor’s responsibility in such cases to provide a safe working environment.
+In those cases where potential third-party liability exists, an industrial accident lawsuit is also part of the overall landscape.
+Oregon industrial accident law applies to any accident in which a third party or a contracted party bears some responsibility for the workplace injury.
+Such situations often involve negligence on the part of others.
+(This can include manufacturers that made faulty or defective equipment or outside maintenance vendors that engaged in negligent repairs.)
+In short, any situation in which the fault lies, not with you or your employer, but with a third party qualifies as an Oregon industrial accident.
+When the injured worker is working as a sub-contractor (or for a sub-contractor,) liability can also extend upwards to the primary contractor, since it is the primary contractor’s responsibility in such cases to provide a safe working environment.

-As the previous paragraph indicates, while Oregon industrial accidents are sometimes the fault of the employer, in many cases, they can also be traced back to equipment manufacturers, vendors or other third parties.
+As the previous paragraph indicates, while Oregon industrial accidents are sometimes 100% the fault of the employer, in many cases, they're not, with responsibility that can also be traced back to equipment manufacturers, vendors, or other third parties.

 For example, in the Missouri explosion mentioned above, the injuries and deaths were the results of a boiler explosion.
 One of the alleged causes of the explosion was "deficient repairs" performed on the boiler.
 Also, not only was the boiler allegedly repaired improperly, the boiler itself allegedly was defective due to its lack of a "corrosion allowance."
 That would mean that, if proven true, the boiler was designed and manufactured defectively, and would mean that third-party liability could extend to the boiler's designer, the manufacturer, and the entity responsible for completing repairs on the unit.